ora0600/confluent-ksqldb-hands-on-workshop/labs/05_usecase_realtime_inventory-ccloud.md

-# Use case: Real-time Inventory
+# Use case: Real-time Inventory (need to be rewrite for Confluent Cloud)

 Produce Inventory Data into Kafka
 ```bash